jessicaPNW/config_Mint/README.md

 # onboard_Mint
-This script will replace manual clicking and typing done to configure a donated computer after it has a fresh Mint Cinnamon install.
+This script will configure a donated computer after it has a fresh Mint Cinnamon install.
 Common applications are installed, desktop shortcuts are created.
 Hardware is tested and documented.

 Update Mint
 * Update Linux Mint Cinnamon OS and applications.